SandroNizharadze/Jobsight/docs/render_deployment.md

-# Deploying to Render with Supabase
+# Render Deployment Guide

-This guide explains how to deploy the Jobsy application to Render using Supabase as the database.
+This guide explains how to deploy the Jobsight application to Render using Supabase as the database.

 ## Prerequisites